 He is very controlling and possibly violent as he was abusive to me when married.
 She says he has become unstable and she is afraid now.
 She wants out and needs help to move her things out.
-She knows that he would either break things, block her way or just become a "mess" so that she can't move...
+She knows that he would either break things, block her way or just become a "mess" so that she...
 Read more »

 is financed and in my name.
 I would like the vehicle transferred to her name and have her responsibole for the balance due on the note since I due not have the vehicle.
 Do I need to hire a attorney to get this done?